-The Dangers of Skin Lighteners: A Pretty Dark Story
+The Dangers of Skin Lighteners: A Dark Story

-Summer is just around the corner, and whilst some of us will be working on our tans, others will be working to undo the damage done by the sun, or taking it to even more extremes–they may be aiming to make their skin whiter in general.
+Summer is just around the corner.
+And whilst some of us will be working on our tans, others will be working to undo the damage done by the sun.
+Or even taking it to even more extremes – they may be aiming to make their skin whiter in general.

-There are plenty of products that claim to do this, and most of them are creams marketed as skin lighteners.
-Especially popular in Asian countries like Korea, lightening creams can indeed erase hormonally based hyperpigmentation, sun damage, as well as acne scars – but there is a dark side: many contain unsafe ingredients.
+There are plenty of products that claim to do this.
+Most of them are creams marketed as skin lighteners.
+Especially popular in Asian countries like Korea, lightening creams can indeed erase hormonally based hyperpigmentation, sun damage, as well as acne scars.
+But there is a dark side: many contain unsafe ingredients.

 The most common of these is hydroquinone.
 In the U.S.A, hydroquinone is classified as an over-the-counter (OTC) drug that may be used in concentrations of up to 2%.
 Most prescription-strength hydroquinone formulations contain 3 – 4%, but concentrations as high as 10% may be available through compounding pharmacies.